 Top Things to Know about Tej:

-- Tej is the national drink of Ethiopia
+- It is the national drink of Ethiopia.

-- Tej is an important part of Ethiopian society, with Tej being consumed during special occasions.
+- Tej is an important part of Ethiopian society, with it being consumed during special occasions.

-- Alcohol content of Tej ranges from 7-11% alc by volume.
+- The alcohol content of Tej ranges from 7-11% alc by volume.

 - Tej is a type of mead, traditional mead is made with honey, water and yeast, while Tej uses "gesho" in place of yeast.